stacyliu16/M5-forecasting-challenge/README.md

 - By Price:
 	- Price does not seem to have an effect on sales amt
 - At the item level sales are sporatic with lots of days with zero sales

+## Prophet Summary
+#### Introduction
+**Prophet Model**: Prophet is a procedure for forecasting time series data based on an additive model where non-linear trends are fit with yearly, weekly, and daily seasonality, plus holiday effects.
+It works best with time series that have strong seasonal effects and several seasons of historical data.
+Prophet is robust to missing data and shifts in the trend, and typically handles outliers well. (https://facebook.github.io/prophet/)

+**Model & Results:**
+Since at the item level data is fairly sporatic, I used a top down approach to predict 70 time series group by Department, Category, Store and State and then distribute down to the item level by weight (total sale in last 28 days).

+The following model metrics produced the smallest error of **0.57504** on the test set:
+- Prophet(growth='linear', holidays = holidays, uncertainty_samples=False, n_changepoints = 50, changepoint_prior_scale=0.7, changepoint_range=0.8, holidays_prior_scale=20, seasonality_mode='multiplicative', seasonality_prior_scale=20)
+    - Note that "holidays" includes events, snap dates, as well as a +2 and -3 window for events (from EDA we found that sales increased 2 days prior to event and decreases 3 days after)